ARISE

 Acknowledgements

-The authors would also like to thank Abigail Foresman, David J. Wu, John Emmett Worth, Macy Toppan, Marshall Berton, Pavan Shah, Samuel O'Brien, and Zina Jawadi for their contributions.
+The authors would also like to thank Abigail Foresman, David J. Wu, John Emmett Worth, Macy Toppan, Marshall Berton, Samuel O'Brien, Katherine Ropers, Sarah Jabbour, and Zina Jawadi for their contributions.
+They would especially like to thank Michi Turner, Rebekah Lee, and Joel Koh for the report design.